When Mr. FAF and I bought our first home, it came with a $459 home warranty plan purchased by the seller.

 He said we needed to pay him $100 at the time and another $100 the next day to replace the broken faucet.
 We asked if the company covered a new faucet.
 He said no and suggested we buy a new faucet ourselves since it’d cost more if he had to buy it.

-Distressed about paying for the plumber’s two separate visits to fix one problem, we went to Home Depot and decided to buy a good kitchen faucet for $235 which came with a 5-year warranty.
+Upset about paying for the plumber’s two separate visits to fix one problem, we went to Home Depot and decided to buy a good kitchen faucet for $235 which came with a 5-year warranty.

 In total, it cost us $435 to have the faucet replaced.
 The home warranty didn’t help at all.
 The plumber and the electrician in incident #1 said if we called them directly, we’d need to pay $100, the same amount we paid with the warranty.

-After some similar incidents when the company barely paid anything extra to cover the cost beyond the $100 that we paid, I decided to do some research online to see what other people say.
+After some similar incidents when the company barely paid anything extra to cover the cost beyond the $100 that we paid, I decided to do some research online to see what other people said.